One Step Closer (The Doobie Brothers album)

-One Step Closer is the ninth studio album by American rock band The Doobie Brothers.
+One Step Closer is the ninth studio album by American rock band the Doobie Brothers.
 The album was released on September 17, 1980, by Warner Bros.
 Records.
-The album included the hit "Real Love", which reached #5 on the Billboard Hot 100.
-This album is the band's last studio album with Michael McDonald in the lineup until 2014's Southbound, and also the first studio album to feature John McFee as a member of the band.
+The album included the hit "Real Love", which reached No. 5 on the Billboard Hot 100.
+This album is the band's last studio album with Michael McDonald in the lineup until 2014's Southbound, and with Tiran Porter until 1989's Cycles.
+It is also the first studio album to feature John McFee as a member of the band.